gkmngrgn/dosh-cli/README.md

 ## INSTALLATION

-DOSH is a Python package so it's possible to install it with `pip` or `pipx` but there's also an installer script to install with just a command:
+It's possible to install DOSH using Python package manager but there's also an installer script to install with just a command:

 ### BASH